 Antoine Forqueray is undoubtedly the composer who speaks most to the imagination, as there are quite some stories about him and about his (mis)behaviour towards his wife - whom he divorced - and his son Jean-Baptiste Antoine, whom he mistreated and had imprisoned.
 By all accounts he was a brilliant gambist, who was strongly influenced by the Italian style.
 It was especially Italian violin writing that he tried to translate to his own instrument.
 Unfortunately, he never published any of his works; only a handful is available in manuscript.
 In 1747 his son published a collection of five suites in two versions: one for viola da gamba and basso continuo and one for harpsichord solo.
 Whereas there is no doubt that Forqueray junior was the author of the harpsichord transcriptions, there are considerable doubts about whether the viola da gamba versions are indeed from the pen of Antoine; some assume that at least a number of them have been written by his son.
 Whatever is the truth, they may give us at least some idea of what Forqueray père brought to the table in his playing of the viol.
 Juliane Laake plays five pieces from this book, which are all character pieces.
 That cannot come as a surprise, as after 1700 composers increasingly turned to this popular genre, at the cost of pure dances.
 It need to be noted, though, that most character pieces have the form of a dance, although that is often not specified.

 Marais was the pupil of Monsieur de Sainte-Colombe, one of the most mysterious figures of the French Baroque.
 His first name is not known; some time ago it was thought that his Christian name was Jean, but later it turned out to be the result of a mistaken identity.
 The fact that so little about his life and career is known, is partly due to the fact that he never was in the service of the court.
 That may surprise, considering that he was a famous master on his instrument.
 The reason may have been that he, as recent research suggests, may have been a Protestant.
 This could also explain why he disappears from the scene some years after the revocation of the Edict of Nantes in 1685, which had given the Protestants some freedom of religion, and why his son lived in London.
 His oeuvre is quite sizeable: it comprises 180 pieces for viola da gamba solo and 67 concerts à deux violes esgales.
 The former are seldom performed, whereas the latter are quite popular among gambists.
-Here we get one of them, which - as each concert - has a title: Le Tombeau.
-Such a piece is part of a long tradition, established in the 17th century, of writing a musical tombstone for a friend, a relative or a revered musician, either a teacher or a colleague.
+Here we get one of them, which - as each concert - has a title: Les regrets.
+It is in fact a tombeau - the title of the opening movement - and as such part of a long tradition, established in the 17th century, of writing a musical tombstone for a friend, a relative or a revered musician, either a teacher or a colleague.
 Marais composed a tombeau for Monsieur de Sainte-Colombe.
 The latter's Concert XLIV does not specify for whom it is intended, but the various movements - Tombeau Les Regrets, Quarillon, Appel de Charon, Les pleurs, Joye des Elizées and Les Elizées - are typical of the genre.

 Juliane Laake did include music by a composer who has remained largely unknown.
 Very little is known about Louis Heudelinne.
 In 1701 he published the first collection of music for treble viol.
 Laake, in her liner-notes, suggests that this may have been the reason that it did not receive any response from his contemporaries.
 The treble viol was something of the past, and in his time it was the pardessus de viole that made the headlines.
 It was considered the most appropriate instrument for ladies who wanted to play music for the violin.
 In comparison, Heudelinne included elements of the Italian style that were not easy to realise on the treble viol.
 As far as I know only one disc has ever been devoted to Heudelinne's oeuvre (Simone Eckert on Christophorus, 1996).
 The inclusion of one of his suites here already justifies the purchase of this disc.
 It is a fine work, and I can't think of any reason why Heudelinne's oeuvre is ignored.